JoshLoecker/MAPT/README.md

 ### <ins>Docker</ins>
 1. If you chose to work with Docker, ensure Docker is already installed on your system.
 If it is not, follow the instructions: [Install Docker](https://docs.docker.com/get-docker/)
-2. Pull the container by running:
+2. Pull the container by running:<br>
 	`docker pull joshloecker/pipeline:latest`
 3. Run the container using the following command:
 	```